TylerJaacks/ARKitGame/README.md

 # ARKitGame
-A Simple ARKit game using tutorials.
+A Simple ARKit game using tutorials, with an addition of my code to make this an actual game.